-Salvador Dali And The Persistence Of Memory
+Salvador Dali And The Persistence Of Memory: Meanings Behind the Art

 The Persistence of Memory is one of the most widely recognized paintings in the world.
 Even if you aren’t familiar with its name, you have more than likely seen images of this evocative masterpiece by Salvador Dalí, with its elaborately rendered melting clocks and barren landscape.
-In this article, we will discuss the history of The Persistence of Memory and discuss possible interpretations of this influential and enduring work of art.
+In this article, we will discuss the history of The Persistence of Memory and possible interpretations of this influential and enduring work of art.

 What is “The Persistence of Memory” by surrealist Salvador Dalí?